vishal-ranadive/Redline-React-Native/zen_notes/client/note.md

 Android storage permission to download reports
 Fix draw on photos

 Voice to text on iPhone

 Voice to text on Android

+Add images
+- from camera
+- from gallery
+- remove images

 -----------------------------